 Titanic Wreckage TourThis YouTube video will take your students on a 43-minute tour of the Titanic wreckage.
 Many students learn about this tragic event in school, and it's been a huge part of history.
 Seeing the wreckage first-hand is even more powerful than reading about it in a book!
 The story of the Titanic is more than just a soundtrack and a movie.
 Have your students explore the wreckage along with nonfiction articles and text.

 360 CitiesThis is one of my favorite sites!
 Explore cities and special locations around the world with 360 video!
 Cruise the Arctic, see the cherry blossoms in D.C., explore Ancient Egypt, and more!
 View the world map, and let your students explore!

 The White HouseMany students take a special trip to Washington, D.C. during middle school.
 If their trip is delayed or canceled, share this virtual tour of the White House beginning with the state floor and even peaking into the Oval Office!

 One of the best ways to explore history is through art!
 The British Museum and Google Cultural Institute relate and connect art from the beginning of time to present-day artifacts.
 Your students will love discussing and exploring this site and immersing themselves in art and history education.
 Consider sharing some artifacts or images to discuss with your students via Google Classroom or during a Zoom or Google Meet!

 Buckingham PalaceIf your students are interested in British royalty, why not invite them to see the Queen!
 Take a virtual tour of Buckingham Palace.
 This is another resource brought by Google Arts and Culture.
 Explore the rooms and the fashion of the palace!

 Virtual TowersVisit towers of wonder from around the globe.
 From the Eiffel Tower in Paris to the Maiden's Tower in Istanbul, your students will go on a 3D virtual tour of these historical landmarks.
 In addition, the 3D site also provides tours of castles, palaces, mosques, tombs, and more!

+Easter IslandThe remote island is a ceremonial site characterized by its looming head statues.
+Explore Easter Island through Google Arts and Culture.
+This is a perfect introduction to this island 2300 miles off the coast of Chile.
+Your students will love exploring this world geographical site.
 Even after students return to school, virtual field trips may be something you want to continue to use in your classroom.
 You may not have the budget to send your learners to Spain or South Africa, but with all the powerful technology tools at your disposal, you can certainly share these amazing resources with your students.
 Don't just drop links in Classroom or on Seesaw, however.
 Engage your students in a discussion about their virtual experiences, journal, or have them illustrate what they see on their tour or visit.
 Enjoy these virtual field trips in your social studies classroom!